 - Medical and professional management

 1. Clinical practice in paediatrics focuses upon managing clinical problems in individuals who are in the process of growing and developing within a family, whilst pursuing education and training for adult life.
 During my career, health services have extended the scope of practice in this area to include teenagers and young adult (TYA) up to 24 years of age.
 This has come about because the processes of growth and development have a profound effect upon the style of communication, clinical practice and facilities that young people need, to be appropriately managed, when they are ill.
 The diseases that young people get differ in the character, frequently as a result of the interaction between normal tissue growth and development and the disease process eg infection or cancer.
 I have particular interest and training in the management of the TYA patient.
+I apply this skill set in clicnial care of patients in clincial trial of modern therapies and also in providing expert assessments of medicolegal cases involving the spectrum of clinical practice.

 4. Medical and professional management is an integral part of working in large institutions.
 Organisation of clinical or academic activities requires participants to contribute to strategy and implementation of institutional priorities, which in Government supported institutions, such as the NHS and Universities, needs close integration with national strategy development and implementation.
 I have contributed extensively in these processes both implementing and influencing national and regional strategies in NHS and University initiatives in clinical practice, education and research.